Parents need to make sure that their children get an efficient, full-time education. It must be suitable to their -

 This is by regular attendance at school or otherwise under section 7 of the Education Act 1996.

-Before making a final decision you should talk to your child(ren)’s school in the first instance or the Education Welfare Service if the decision to educate your child(ren) at home has been made because -
+Before making a final decision, talk to your children's school in the first instance.
+Or you can contact the Education Welfare Service.
+This is if the decision to educate your children at home has been made because -

 - of a disagreement with a teacher

 - a school issue has not been resolved

 - you feel under any pressure to home educate

 Before making decision, we recommend you -